balder-dev/balder/doc/source/basics/connections.rst

 You are now able to use this connection.
 It is integrated in the project global connection tree.

-Global-Connection-Tree
+Global connection tree
 ======================

-In Balder all connections are embedded in a so called global-connection-trees.
+In Balder all connections are embedded in a so called global connection trees.
 This tree defines how the connections are arranged to each other.

 The global connection tree